cloudflare/cloudflare-docs/content/api-shield/management-and-monitoring.md

 For each saved endpoint, customers can view:

 * **Request count**: The total number of requests to the endpoint over time.
-* **Rate limiting recommendation** per 10 minutes: This is guided by the request count.
+* **Rate limiting recommendation**: per 10 minutes.
+This is guided by the request count.
 * **Latency**: The average origin response time in milliseconds (ms).
 This metric shows how long it takes from the moment a visitor makes a request to the moment the visitor gets a response back from the origin.
 * **Error rate** vs. overall traffic: grouped by `4xx`, `5xx`, and their sum.
 * **Response size**: The average size of the response (in bytes) returned to the request.